asheroto/winget-install/README.md

 ## Requirements

 -   Requires PowerShell running with Administrator rights
+    -   winget does *not* officially support installation or use of the [SYSTEM account](https://github.com/microsoft/winget-cli/discussions/962)
 -   Compatible with:
     -   Windows 10 (Version 1809 or higher)
     -   Windows 11